Enjoy loaded mashed cauliflower with bacon and cheese and you won't miss the potatoes!

 Instructions

-- Cook and mash the cauliflower.
+Cook and mash the cauliflower.
 Microwave the cauliflower and mash it with butter and spices.
-You can also steam the microwave if you wish.
-But the microwave is fast and convenient.
+You can also steam the cauliflower, but the microwave is fast and convenient.

-- Assemble the dish and bake.
+Assemble the dish and bake.
 Layer everything in a casserole dish - cauliflower, bacon, and cheese- and bake until hot and bubbly.
 This should take a mere 5 minutes in a 400°F oven.
+Serve the mash immediately, while it's hot.

 Expert Tip